Marvel vs. Capcom: Related media

 In 2011, a series of Minimates based on the playable characters from Marvel vs. Capcom 3: Fate of Two Worlds were released by Art Asylum.

 Udon Entertainment published Marvel vs. Capcom: Official Complete Works art book consisting of promotional artwork, sketches and bonus material from the video game collaborations between Marvel and Capcom, beginning with the 1993 arcade game The Punisher to Ultimate Marvel vs. Capcom 3.
 It contains contributions from a variety of artists and illustrators, including Akiman, Bengus, Shinkiro, Joe Madureira, Adi Granov, Joe Ng, Long Vo, Chamba, Adam Warren and Takeshi Miyazawa.
 Official Complete Works made its international debut at San Diego Comic-Con on July 11, 2012, in an exclusive hardcover edition.
 The hardcover also featured a wrap-around cover designed by Udon Entertainment and Capcom artist Alvin Lee, and digitally-painted by Udon's Genzoman.
 A standard-format softcover was released in November 2012 by Diamond Comics.
+An expanded edition, titled Marvel vs. Capcom: Ultimate Complete Works, will be released in 2025.

-Within the Marvel Comics multiverse, the Marvel vs. Capcom universe is designated as "Earth-30847".
+Within various Marvel Comics multiverse, the Marvel vs. Capcom universe is designated as Earth-30847.
+The series' iteration of Spider-Man appears in the crossover event Spider-Verse (2014–15), where he is defeated by Morlun as he hunts Spider-Totems across different worlds.
+In 2017, Marvel Entertainment had released a comic book prequel to Marvel vs. Capcom: Infinite known as Marvel vs. Capcom: Infinite Horizions, that features Ryu and the Hulk fighting against the creatures from Capcom's Monster Hunter franchise.